Data Recovery Software vs Professional Service

 Disk Drill

 FREEMIUMModern interface, works on Mac and Windows.
-Free version limited to 500MB recovery.
+Free version allows preview (Mac) or limited 100MB recovery (Windows).
 Good for quick scans.

 Best for: Mac users, quick recovery